liebke/mechanician/README.md

 See the [arango_movie_db example](https://github.com/liebke/mechanician/tree/main/examples/arango_movie_db) to see how to use the **Instruction Auto-Tuning** (IAT) process to refine the instructions for a **Movie Document Database Assistant**.

-Use the `save_tuning_session` method of the TAGAI class to save the current tuning session,
+Use the `save_tuning_session` method of the AI class to save the current tuning session,

 ```python
 ai.save_tuning_session()